fluffy-cakes/spotifyPartify/README.md

 ### Docker

-The image for the conatiners are in the `00_dockerfile` folder.
+The image for the containers are in the `00_dockerfile` folder.
 Please use your basic Docker skills to create a container out of each of them, tagging them appropriately for use.

 ```bash
 docker build -t pmackpartyapp.azurecr.io/partifyback .